heal and rebuild your marriage into something new.

 There is good reason why this phase comes last.

-The relationship needs the foundation of what we will do in the first two phases, such as: honesty, transparency, remorse, and a lot of emotional conversation in order for satisfying sex to be possible and for the relationship to begin again.
+The relationship needs the foundation of what we will do in the first two phases, such as: honesty, transparency, remorse, and a lot of emotional conversation in order for satisfying sex to be possible.

 If a couple is committed to staying together, the attunement that is established in Phase 2 must also reach the bedroom.